Reference Number: ST0490

 The occupation covered by this apprenticeship standard is that of a teacher of pupils from 3 – 19 years.
 Teachers can be employed in a variety of settings (for example academy schools, maintained schools) and across England.
 Teachers make the education of their pupils their first concern and are accountable for achieving the highest possible standards in work and conduct.
 Teachers demonstrate consistently high standards of personal and professional conduct; have strong subject knowledge, keep their knowledge and skills as teachers up-to-date and are self-critical; forge positive professional relationships and work with parents/guardians in the best interests of their pupils.

-Grade 4 or equivalent standard achieved in the GCSE examinations in English and mathematics, and that all who intend to train to teach pupils aged 3-19 additionally have achieved a standard equivalent to a Grade 4 in the GCSE examination in a science subject; a first bachelor’s degree (or equivalent) for entry to graduate Initial Teacher Training programmes; assessed as suitable to teach by accredited Initial Teacher Training providers; and have passed the national professional numeracy and literacy skills tests.
+Grade 4 or equivalent standard achieved in the GCSE examinations in English and mathematics, and that all who intend to train to teach pupils aged 3-11 additionally have achieved a standard equivalent to a Grade 4 in the GCSE examination in a science subject; a first bachelor’s degree (or equivalent) for entry to graduate Initial Teacher Training programmes; assessed as suitable to train to teach by accredited Initial Teacher Training providers; and have passed the national professional numeracy and literacy skills tests.
 These entry criteria have statutory force under The Education (School Teachers’ Qualifications) (England) Regulations 2003.

 Knowledge, Skills and Behaviours required of a Teacher